Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 3. **Back_Propagation**
-   **Description**: Implements the backpropagation algorithm to calculate gradients and update the weights and biases of the network.
+   **Description**: Implements the backpropagation algorithm to calculate gradients and update the weights_matrix and biases of the network.
 This is the core of the learning process in neural networks.

    **Detailed Explanation**:
    - **Parameters**:
-     - `neural_layer_information`: A `Neural_Layer_Information` object that holds all the necessary details about the network layers, including the matrices for weights, biases, inputs, and outputs.
+     - `neural_layer_information`: A `Neural_Layer_Information` object that holds all the necessary details about the network layers, including the matrices for weights_matrix, biases, inputs, and outputs.
      - `mean_squared_error`: A reference to a float variable where the computed mean squared error will be stored.

    - **Process**:
      - The function first computes the loss (e.g., Mean Squared Error) by comparing the network's output with the expected output.
      - It then calculates the gradient of the loss with respect to the output using the derivative of the activation function.
      - These gradients are propagated backward through the network, layer by layer, using the chain rule of calculus.
-     - The gradients with respect to the weights and biases are stored and later used to update these parameters.
+     - The gradients with respect to the weights_matrix and biases are stored and later used to update these parameters.

    - **Importance of the Matrix Library**:
      - The backpropagation process heavily relies on the custom matrix library, which handles all the matrix operations efficiently.